Yeast Extract Protein

 Yeast, similar in shape to an egg, contains not only protein but also a rich source of minerals and B vitamins.
 Its "eggshell" also contains high-quality polysaccharide dietary fiber.
 The yeast protein extraction process preserves some of the yeast's original dietary fiber, minerals, and vitamins.
 The dietary fiber in yeast is primarily beta-glucan, which has a slightly different structure from the beta-glucan found in oats.
 Yeast beta-glucan has been shown to have beneficial health effects in immune regulation, gut health, and inflammation.

 Compared to soy protein and whey protein, yeast protein shows unique potential for promoting overall health, with its advantages potentially focusing on gut health.
 Research suggests that yeast protein may be superior to soy protein and whey protein in promoting healthy gut architecture, reducing intestinal inflammation and oxidative stress, and optimizing the composition of beneficial gut bacteria.
-Yeast extract protein is not a simple protein substitute; rather, it represents a functional protein source with potential benefits in supporting gut health, combating inflammation, and regulating gut microbiota.
+Yeast protein is not a simple protein substitute; rather, it represents a functional protein source with potential benefits in supporting gut health, combating inflammation, and regulating gut microbiota.

-Functional Properties of Yeast Extract Protein
+Functional Properties of Yeast Protein

 1. Solubility and Water Retention